yangboz/as3MachineLearning/README.md

 as3MachineLearning
 ==================

-Best practice on Machine Learning by AS3 language.
+A pure AS3 library on Machine Learning.

 * Reference